ovh/docs/pages/network/Create Share_private_network_between_2_projects/guide.en-gb.md

 +-------------------+--------------------------------------+

 ```

-5. Create a port on the local subnet and an instance associated with it:
+####  5. Create a port on the local subnet and an instance associated with it

 ```sh
 openstack port create --network shared_private_network --fixed-ip subnet=local_subnet_v2 local_port_v2
 ```